f3rm/f3rm/README.md

 ### Usage
 **Extracting CLIP and DINO Features**

-Run `python scripts/demo_extract_features.py` for a demo on how to extract CLIP and DINO features.
+Run `python scripts/demo_extract_features.py` for a general demo on how to extract CLIP and DINO features.
 This will create a plot showing the PCA of the CLIP and DINO features.
 The plot is saved to `demo_extract_features.png`.

+For details on how to extract CLIP features and compare the extracted features with CLIP text embeddings, run `python scripts/demo_clip_features.py`.
+This script will create a plot showing the similarity heatmaps for a given text query, and will save a plot to `demo_clip_features-{text_query}.png`.

 ## Citation